dipankarmazumdar/iceberg-in-production/README.md

 - Scaling data infrastructure that leverages Iceberg
 - Running maintenace jobs such as compaction, snapshots/manifest deletion, etc.

-## Insider Engineering
+## Insider Engineering:
-How We Migrated Our Data Lake to Apache Iceberg[https://medium.com/insiderengineering/how-we-migrated-our-production-data-lake-to-apache-iceberg-4d6892eca6e6]
+- How We Migrated Our Data Lake to Apache Iceberg[https://medium.com/insiderengineering/how-we-migrated-our-production-data-lake-to-apache-iceberg-4d6892eca6e6]